j3/MovieToHugoMD/README.md

   - [L.76] : Replace /static/img/movies/

 # Do you garantee x ?
 No, this script is tailored to my specific setup and may not be suitable for others.
-If you require any assistance, please don't hesitate to reach out to me (https://1337.black/contact/).
+If you require any assistance, please don't hesitate to reach out to me.